ridhirebuts/ridhirebuts.github.io/_posts/2020-09-27-CountriesWithSanskritNames.md

 ---
 layout: post
-title: Etymology: Countries With Sanskrit Names
+title: Etymology | Countries With Sanskrit Names
 ---
 Sanskrit is well-known to have had a significant impact on Asia, and it still lives on in the form of countries’ names.
 Here’s a brief list: